Last updated: June 20, 2026

 SNAP food benefits

 SNAP helps eligible households buy food.
-In West Virginia, the Bureau for Family Assistance explains that SNAP eligibility can depend on household size, income, assets, and expenses.
-Apply through WV PATH or your local DoHS office.
+In West Virginia, SNAP is handled through BFA and local DoHS offices.
+Apply through WV PATH or your local DoHS office, and ask what proof is needed for your household.

-For state details, see our WV SNAP guide.
-One important update: West Virginia’s SNAP soda restriction is scheduled to begin January 1, 2026, under the state’s approved waiver, so ask the state or your EBT materials what foods are allowed when you shop.
+For state details, see the WV SNAP guide.
+West Virginia’s SNAP soda restriction is scheduled to begin January 1, 2026, under the state’s approved waiver, so check state EBT materials for current shopping rules.

 WIC for pregnancy, babies, and young children

 WIC can help pregnant women, breastfeeding mothers, postpartum mothers, infants, and children up to age 5 if they meet income and nutrition rules.
 West Virginia WIC provides food benefits, nutrition support, breastfeeding help, and referrals.
-You can start with the state’s WIC application page or call 304-558-0030 for general questions.
+You can start with the state WIC application page or call a local clinic.

 If you already get Medicaid, TANF, or SNAP, your family may meet WIC income rules, but the clinic still checks nutrition risk.
-Our WV WIC guide explains what to bring to the appointment.
+Our WV WIC guide explains what to bring.

 Food banks and local pantries

 Food banks do not replace SNAP, but they can help when the fridge is empty.
-In many counties, Mountaineer Food Bank and Facing Hunger connect families with pantries and mobile food events.
-Call first if you can, because schedules, ID rules, and supply can change.
+In many counties, Mountaineer Food Bank and Facing Hunger connect families with pantries and mobile events.
+Call first because schedules and supplies can change.

 Rent, shelter, and utility help